 Professional help ensures that any health complications that arise are addressed immediately.
 These professionals may even administer medications to ease physical withdrawal symptoms and make this process easier.

-As a fully residential alcohol addiction treatment provider, PCP provides affordable and life-saving alcohol and drug detox and rehab treatment of exceptional quality.
+As a fully residential alcohol addiction treatment provider, Rehab Today by PCP provides affordable and life-saving alcohol and drug detox and rehab treatment of exceptional quality.
 When you walk into one of our treatment centres and meet our team, you will immediately feel a sense of warmth, hope, positivity, and a caring family atmosphere.

 Our passionate team treats every client with empathy and respect.
 We operate in complete confidence, so you can be sure that your rehabilitation will take place with the best-suited treatment centre we can provide and that your right to privacy is fully respected and protected.
-Over the years, PCP has built a multi-disciplinary team of Doctors, Nurses (RGN/RMN), qualified counsellors, and support workers who are all committed to providing the best possible support and treatment for every individual that walks through our doors.
+Over the years, Rehab Today by PCP has built a multi-disciplinary team of Doctors, Nurses (RGN/RMN), qualified counsellors, and support workers who are all committed to providing the best possible support and treatment for every individual that walks through our doors.

 For some, to enter the alcohol rehab process is scary enough.
 Why?